Child and Adolescent Services Multicultural Clinical Training Program

 The MCTP also includes a robust training experience for doctoral students and social work and marriage and family therapy student learners from local graduate programs.
 Instructions for how to apply for a practicum experience/field placement can be obtained from those respective programs.

 The MCTP is designed to train psychologists and other health service professionals who are committed to serving children, youth, and families with the greatest need.
-Over the last several years, 90% of our graduates have obtained positions in academic health centers or hospital centers providing care to underserved children and families.
+Over the last several years, 90% of our graduates have obtained positions in academic health centers or hospital centers serving individuals impacted by economic, educational, medical, and environmental barriers to health care.

 Training is intended to provide experience across the entire developmental spectrum of 0-24 years of age and provides specialized training in: